Branson, Colorado

-The Town of Branson is a Statutory Town located in Las Animas County, Colorado, United States.
-The town population was 57 at the 2020 United States Census.
+Branson is a statutory town located in Las Animas County, Colorado, United States.
+The town population was 57 at the 2020 United States census.
 Branson is the southernmost town in the State of Colorado, located just 1 mi from the New Mexico border.

-Branson is located approximately 35 miles east of Trinidad, Colorado, on State Highway 389, in the Great Plains, as well in the Black Mesa area, the town is surrounded by mesa.
+Branson is located approximately 35 miles east of Trinidad, Colorado, on State Highway 389, in the Great Plains, as well in the Raton Mesa region.
+A few hundred feet south of Branson, Chicora Mesa rises 800 ft above the village.
 It is a ranching community today.
-Farming in the area was severely impacted by the dust bowl.
-Branson is much smaller than it once was in more optimistic days and features some picturesque abandoned buildings.
+Farming in the area was severely impacted by the Dust Bowl of the 1930s and the population of Branson and its region has since been declining.

+Branson was recognized in the 21st century for its successful online school which drew students from all over Colorado.
+Education joined ranching as the principal economic activities of the region.

 History

-The town was first known as Wilson, or Wilson Switch; then as Coloflats.
-A post office was established in 1915, and its name was changed to Branson in 1918.
-The town is named after Josiah F. Branson who platted the town on his land.
-The town was incorporated in 1921.
+Branson was first known as Wilson, or Wilson Switch; then as Coloflats.
+The Coloflats, Colorado, post office opened on August 19, 1915, and the name was changed to Branson on July 30, 1918.
+The town was named for Josiah F. Branson (1867-1944) who platted the town on his land.
+The Town of Branson was incorporated on March 26, 1921.
 Branson is located north of a break in the mesas which separate Southeast Colorado from Northeast New Mexico, the route of a minor branch of the Santa Fe Trail.
 It was founded near a switch, Wilson Switch, of the Denver, Texas, and Fort Worth Railroad, later merged into the Colorado and Southern Railway, a predecessor of today's Burlington Northern Santa Fe.
 A depot was built in 1918.
 Despite being unsuitable for farming, many homesteaders attempted dryland farming in the early 20th century.
-In good years there were bountiful harvests of grain and in the 1920s the town boasted 1000 people and 3 grain elevators as well as facilities such as a bank and a newspaper.
-After the drought and dust bowl of the 1930s population decreased rapidly as the economy turned from farming to ranching.
+In good years there were bountiful harvests of grain and in the early 1920s the town boasted of 1000 people and 3 grain elevators as well as facilities such as a bank and a newspaper.
+Two fires within a year, drought beginning in 1925, and the Dust Bowl of the 1930s caused the population to decrease as the economy turned from farming to ranching.

+As a measure of the villages' isolation, residents of Branson and vicinity shop in Trinidad, an hour's drive away.